-Ayodhya hearing resumed in Supreme Court
+Ayodhya hearing resumes in Supreme Court

 New Delhi, Aug 26: The Supreme Court has resumed hearing on the appeals in the Ayodhya case.